Azure/azure-sdk-for-js/sdk/servicebus/service-bus/test/README.md

 To test this project, make sure to build it by following our [building instructions](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md#building), then follow the [testing instructions](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md#testing).

+## Azure resources

 The Azure Azure Service Bus client does not have any recorded tests and so, all the tests require an Azure Service Bus namespace to be set up beforehand.
 You can use existing Azure resources for the live tests, or generate new ones by using our [New-TestResources.ps1](https://github.com/Azure/azure-sdk-for-js/blob/master/eng/common/TestResources/New-TestResources.ps1) script, which will use an [ARM template](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/servicebus/test-resources.json) that already has all of the the necessary configurations.

 The Azure resource that is used by the tests in this project is:

 - A standard [Azure Service Bus namespace](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview#namespaces) with listen, manage and send authorization rules.
-Your Azure application needs to be assigned as the **owner** of this Azure Service Bus namespace.
-The steps are provided [below](#AAD-based-authentication).
+- An Azure Active Directory application for the tests to use.
+See the [AAD based authentication](#AAD-based-authentication) for steps to register the application.

 To run the live tests, you will also need to set the below environment variables: